 - Individual therapy

 - Community Psychiatric Supports and Treatment Services (CPST)

 Specialty services include the LGBTQ-A Teen group and other group therapy.

 If psychotropic medication is indicated, the children are seen by Little Flower’s consulting psychiatrists or are referred to a community clinic.

-Foster parents, as well as biological parents, are encouraged to be a part of the therapeutic process.
+Parents and caregivers are encouraged to be a part of the therapeutic process.